nltk/nltk_book/book/ch08-extras.rst

 beam search is not `complete`:idx:\ : it won't find every parse, and it is not even guaranteed to return a parse if one exists.

-The code in Figure bottom-up-chart-parsers_ demonstrates how we define and use these probabilistic chart parsers in |NLTK|.
+The code in Example code-bottom-up-chart-parsers_ demonstrates how we define and use these probabilistic chart parsers in |NLTK|.

-.. pylisting:: bottom-up-chart-parsers
+.. pylisting:: code-bottom-up-chart-parsers
    :caption: Examples of Bottom-Up Chart Parsers

    inside_parser = nltk.InsideChartParser(grammar)